-Note that 529 college savings account balances will not be held to guidelines about KCS's scholarship fund usage guidelines.
-Funds through KCS are separate funds from those in the 529 college savings account.
-All fund use guidelines outside this section titled 529 COLLEGE SAVINGSMATCH PROGRAM GUIDELINES refer only and specifically to use of funds provided directly by the KCS program.
+Note that the \$50 used to seed the account and 529 college savings account balances will not be held to guidelines about KCS's scholarship fund usage guidelines.
+All fund use guidelines outside this section titled 529 COLLEGE SAVINGS ACCOUNT/ MATCH AND INCENTIVE PROGRAM GUIDELINES refer only and specifically to use of funds provided directly by the KCS program and not including the \$50 provided to seed the account.

-COLLEGE PLANNING MILESTONE ACTIVITIES FOR EARNING THE INCENTIVE
+COLLEGE PLANNING MILESTONE ACTIVITIES FOR EARNING THE INCENTIVE FOR THOSE IN THE MATCH AND INCENTIVE PROIGRAM

-The up to 70 individuals selected to participate in the College Savings Match and Incentive scholarship component of the program will also be eligible to receive up to an additional \$2,000 in incentive payments for completing college preparation activities designated by KCS.
+The at least 50 individuals selected to participate in the College Savings Match and Incentive component of the program will also be eligible to receive up to an additional \$2,000 in incentive payments for completing college preparation activities designated by KCS.
 The milestones upon which incentive payments are contingent are set forth in the table below (which also shows the maximum total match ratio).

-Grade and Required Number of Milestone Activities to be Completed Milestone Activities Menu Incentive Value Maximum Available Match (ratio of 4:1) 9 th Grade Student must verify completion of at least 2 of these milestone activities at end of freshman year to secure grade-level incentive dollars.
-Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity \$300 10 th Grade Student must verify completion of at least 3 of these milestone activities at end of sophomore year to secure grade-level incentive dollars.
-Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity Attend a minimum of one campus rep visit to your school (or attend a college fair) Take the PreACT \$400 11 th Grade Student must verify completion of at least 4 of these milestone activities at end of junior year to secure grade-level incentive dollars.
-Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity Visit a minimum of one college campus Attend a minimum of one campus rep visit to your school (or attend a college fair) Take the PSAT Participate in an ACT/SAT Test Prep program Take the ACT or SAT \$600 \$5,000 12 th Grade Student must verify completion of at least 5 of these milestone activities, Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity Visit a minimum of one college campus \$700 of which 2 must be the activities marked as "REQUIRED" by the end of senior year to secure grade-level incentive dollars.
-Attend a minimum of one campus rep visit to your school (or attend a college fair) Participate in an ACT/SAT Prep program Take an ACT or SAT Apply for a minimum of three scholarships Apply to a minimum of three colleges-REQUIRED Submit the FAFSA by February 1-REQUIRED MAXIMUM TOTAL ON MATCH \$2,000 \$5,000 AND/OR INCENTIVES MAXIMUM GRAND TOTAL \$7.
-000
+Grade and Required Number of Milestone Activities to be Completed Milestone Activities Menu Incentive Value Maximum Available Match (ratio of 4:1) 9th Grade Student must verify completion of at least 2 of these milestone activities at end of freshman year to secure grade-level incentive dollars.
+Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity \$300 фт 000 10 th Grade Student must verify completion of at least 3 of these milestone activities at end of sophomore year to secure grade-level incentive dollars.
+Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity Attend a minimum of one campus rep visit to your school (or attend a college fair) Take the PreACT \$400 \$5,000

+11th Grade Student must verify completion of at least 4 of these milestone activities at end of junior year to secure grade-level incentive dollars.
+Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity Visit a minimum of one college campus Attend a minimum of one campus rep visit to your school (or attend a college fair) Take the PSAT Participate in an ACT/SAT Test Prep program Take the ACT or SAT \$600 12 th Grade Student must verify completion of at least 5 of these milestone activities, of which 2 must be the activities marked as "REQUIRED" by the end of senior year to secure grade-level incentive dollars.
+Minimum 2.5 cumulative GPA Minimum attendance of 90% for the school year Student and parent attend a college savings or financial literacy activity Visit a minimum of one college campus Attend a minimum of one campus rep visit to your school (or attend a college fair) Participate in an ACT/SAT Prep program Take an ACT or SAT Apply for a minimum of three scholarships Apply to a minimum of three colleges-REQUIRED Submit the FAFSA by February 1-REQUIRED \$700 MAXIMUM TOTAL ON MATCH AND/OR INCENTIVES \$2,000 \$5,000 MAXIMUM GRAND TOTAL \$7, 000